Spending a trillion euros could prove tricky for ECB

 LONDON Hoarders of euro zone debt could frustrate the European Central Bank's plans to buy a trillion euros of mostly government bonds over the next 18 months, starting on Monday, to revive the bloc's economy.

-Seeking to soothe concerns the central bank might struggle to meet its 60 billion euros a month spending target, ECB President Mario Draghi argued last week that sellers would be found among foreign investors that hold about half the region's debt.
+Seeking to soothe concerns the central bank might struggle to meet its 60 billion euros (40 billion pounds) a month spending target, ECB President Mario Draghi argued last week that sellers would be found among foreign investors that hold about half the region's debt.

 Overseas investors should be the most willing to sell as printing euros is likely to weaken the single currency, reducing the value of their holdings in their own currencies.